 I suppose the trees, in retrospect,

-Should have attended my neglect
+I should have attended, my neglect

-Reminding that nature always calls,
+For their reminder; nature always calls,

 And she who answers always falls.